California Department of Finance

 The Orange County One-Stop Centers provide comprehensive employment and training services for employers and prospective workers.
 This organization provides resources for recruitment, outplacement, labor market trends, training and development.

-Orange County Workforce Investment Board
+Orange County Workforce & Economic Development

 Services Corporation of Retired Executives (SCORE)

 Services Corporation of Retired Executives (SCORE) is a non-profit association dedicated to educating entrepreneurs through workshops and mentoring sessions.
 Small business owners receive advice from volunteer executives and entrepreneurs.
+The City of La Habra currently hosts FREE workshops and mentoring sessions.

 Small Business Administration (SBA)